-The compensation committee comprises four directors: Messrs.
-Ramesh Shah (Chairman), Eric Herr, Richard O. Bernays and Deepak Parekh.
-We intend to comply with the requirements of the NYSE rules, which require that the compensation committee be composed solely of independent directors within one year of the completion of our initial public offering in July 2006.
-Sir Anthony Armitage Greener, who satisfies the "independence" requirements of the NYSE rules, will be appointed as a member of our compensation committee in place of Mr. Shah in July 2007.
-Mr. Bernays will be appointed as Chairman of the compensation committee in place of this committee's duties includes determining the compensation of our executive officers and other key management personnel.
+The compensation committee comprises four directors: Messrs Richard O. Bernays (Chairman), Eric Herr, Deepak Parekh and Sir Anthony Armitage Greener.
+Each of Messrs.
+Bernays, Herr and Parekh and Sir Anthony satisfies the "independence" requirements of the NYSE listing standards.
+Sir Anthony was appointed as a member of our compensation committee in place of Mr. Ramesh Shah in July 2007.
+Mr. Bernays was appointed as Chairman of the compensation committee in place of Mr. Ramesh Shah in July 2007.
+The scope of this committee's duties includes determining the compensation of our executive officers and other key management personnel.
 The compensation committee also administers the 2002 Stock Incentive Plan and the 2006 Incentive Award Plan, reviews performance appraisal criteria and sets standards for and decides on all employee shares options allocations when delegated to do so by our board of directors.

-The compensation committee held five meetings in fiscal 2007.
+The compensation committee held six meetings in fiscal 2008.